evolmk/sanity-wildwillys/README.md

 ## Features

-- A performant, static personal website with editable projects
+- A performant, static marketing website with editable sevices
-- A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
+- A native and customizable authoring environment, accessible on `url.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry